hopsoft/han/readme.md

       }
     },
     {
-      type: "hard", // note: this is a hard transition (must be called exactly as outlined)
+      type: "hard", // note: this is a hard transition (must be called exactly as presented)
       name: "Delete User",
       href: "http://api.example.com/users/1",
       verbs: [ "DELETE" ],